Come Over (Aaliyah song)

-"Come Over" is a song recorded by American singer Aaliyah, it features backing vocals from Tank.
+"Come Over" is a song recorded by American singer Aaliyah, featuring background vocals from American singer Tank.
 It was written by Phalon "Jazze Pha" Alexander, Johntá Austin, Bryan-Michael Cox, and Kevin Hicks, while being produced by Alexander, Cox and Hicks.
 The song was originally recorded for Aaliyah's eponymous third and final studio album (2001).
 It was not included in the final track listing, and "Come Over" was instead given to American duo Changing Faces, who included their version on their third studio album Visit Me (2000).

 Following Aaliyah's August 25, 2001 death, her version of "Come Over" was included on her posthumous compilation album I Care 4 U (2002).
 Critically acclaimed, it was released as the album's fourth and final single on April 29, 2003, by Blackground Records and Universal Records.
 A moderate commercial success, "Come Over" peaked at number 32 on the US Billboard Hot 100.

 Background and recording

-"Come Over" was written by Johntá Austin, Bryan-Michael Cox, Kevin Hicks and Phalon "Jazze Pha" Alexander, while being produced by Cox, Hicks and Alexander.
-It was recorded "The following day after recording "I Don't Wanna".
-While speaking on the recording of the song, Pha recalled "that was the most angelic and effortless piece of work I have ever done, and it wasn't even work", he also described working with Aaliyah as "magical with some setbacks".
+Johntá Austin wrote "Come Over" alongside its producers Bryan-Michael Cox, Kevin Hicks and Phalon "Jazze Pha" Alexander.
+Aaliyah recorded the song at the Sony Music Studios in New York City in 1999, a day after recording "I Don't Wanna".
+Pha recalled that the production was "the most angelic and effortless piece of work I have ever done, and it wasn't even work", also describing working with Aaliyah as "magical with some setbacks".